Snowflake-Labs/sfquickstarts/site/sfguides/src/tealium-snowflake-integration/tealium-snowflake-integration.md

 #### IP Addresses to Allow
 Snowflake has strict rules about which systems it accepts requests from.
 You will need to add the [Tealium IP addresses](https://docs.tealium.com/server-side/administration/ip-allow-list/) to your Snowflake allow list.

-> **_NOTE:_** You must add the **us-west-1** along with the server-side profile region to your allowlist.
-If you do not add these addresses to your allowlist, you will see errors when you try to fetch column data.
+> **_NOTE:_** ou must add the `us-west-1` and the server-side profile region addresses to your allowlist.
+If you do not add these addresses to your allowlist, you will see errors when you try to fetch data.
+Tealium uses the `us-west-1` IP addresses during connector configuration.

 ### Best Practices
 We recommend the following Snowflake table configurations for the Snowflake Streaming connector.